I’d like to tell you a story.

 People think I’ve changed, when in reality I’ve simply become more congruent with my true self that was there all along.

-It’s more satisfying to live authentically than it is to await the reactions of others.
+It’s more satisfying to live authentically than to await the reactions of others.

 Focusing your awareness on the present by living in the moment reduces your ego’s significance.